mmernik/net-almanac/almanac/README.txt

 "tags": a space-delimited list of tags.
 The server will automatically parse any input string into this format.
 See tagging documentation for more detail on this.
-This must be alphanumeric.
+This must not contain the characters: .

 "begin_datetime" and "end_datetime": ISO 8601-formatted dates using
 YYYY-MM-DD [HH:MM:SS].
 If the input string isn't as precise, the server will